Woman injured in police shooting says cops let boyfriend die

-Tafara Williams, 20, spoked to reporters during a Zoom call from her hospital bed as she described the Oct.
+Tafara Williams, 20, spoke to reporters during a Zoom call from her hospital bed as she described the Oct.
 20 shooting in Waukegan that killed 19-year-old Marcellis Stinnette.

 “They allowed him to die,” Williams said.
 “They wanted us to bleed out on the ground.”

-In detailing what happened for the first time, Williams said she was simply sitting in her car in front of her home with Stinnette smoking a cigarette because she did not want to smoke near their young child.
-She said a white officer pulled up and started to question her, telling Stinnette, who is Black, that she knew him from when he was in jail.
+In detailing what happened for the first time, Williams, who is Black, said she was sitting in her car in front of her home with Stinnette, who also is Black, smoking a cigarette.
+She said she did not want to smoke near their child.
+She said a white officer pulled up and started to question her, telling Stinnette that she knew him from when he was in jail.

 “He profiled these people because of the color of their skin.
 That was their crime,” he said.